Working TOGETHER to deliver a SAFER, CLEANER and BUSIER city centre, one that is EASIER to access and navigate for the benefit of us all

 - 180,000 visitors participated in the The Herd of Sheffield trail (July -August 16), with an estimated increase of £1.6m net visitor spending.

-- 35,000 people came into the city centre for Cliffhanger (July 16).
-In July 17 the Cliffhanger festival surpassed expectations by attracting more than 40,000 people to the event.
+- 35,000 people came into the city centre for Cliffhanger in July 2016.
+In July 2017 the festival surpassed expectations by attracting more than 40,000 people to the event.

 Alive After Five: This is a collaborative idea based on the dual principles that the UK early evening economy is an important driver of tourism, leisure and business growth within towns and cities.
 And that the revitalisation of the High Street requires creative and cultural regeneration projects that capitalise on the attraction provided by the night time economy.
 This means extending economic, social and cultural activities beyond day and through into the night to develop a vibrant early evening economy.
 We manage a co-ordinated seasonal retail and leisure campaign and a web-based city centre presence highlighting local offers and promotions, which all businesses can get involved in. www.sheffafter5.com #sheffafter5